 While the list of absurd and deadly medical advice goes on and on (do a web search if you are curious), each was successful for the same reasons: authority figures such as doctors or government institutions said something was good for us, lots of money was put into advertising to create compliant behavior in all of us, and most of us stopped thinking for ourselves.

-Don’t think that because someone calls themselves a medical or healthcare professional that everything they say is truthful or in your best interest and everything they do is right for you.
+Don’t think that because someone calls themselves a medical or healthcare professional that everything they say is truthful.
+Don’t even think what they say is in your best interest.
+Not everything they do is right for you.
 YOU decide if you are participating in informed consent or misinformed coercion.

 The 100 Year Lifestyle is committed to providing you with the resources you need to make informed choices so you can live your best and longest life possible.
 More in-depth articles will be coming your way soon.
 In the meantime, if you want to speak to a local provider directly about how to make the best decisions for yourself and your family, schedule an appointment today!